0x24bin/gorequest/README.md

 }

 ```
-### HTTP Request using gotyphon with MaxRedirects or disable redirects
+### HTTP Request using gorequest with MaxRedirects or disable redirects
 ```go
 package main